Kota-Dohi/TACO/README.md

 #### Periodic & Aperiodic:
 1. Fit a Linear Function:
-    - Fit a linear function to the original signal and calculate the fitting error by the MSE ('mse_linear').
+    - Fit a linear function to the original signal and calculate the fitting error by the MSE (`mse_linear`).

 2. Create a Periodic Curve:
     - Calculate the autocorrelation coefficient for the original signal.